alexunxus/DLSP_final/README.md

 then we can prove the mutual information between the image and label improves and hence leads to a better performance.

 The advantage of this method is that we don't have to retrain the clean classifier, we correct the image at test time instead.
-The main drawback of this method is this method spends more time to perform inference.
+The main drawback of this method is it takes more time to perform inference.

 Our project can be divided into several part:
 1. Train the clean classifier
 2. Prepare the adversarial dataset
 3. Perform self-supervised learning to train the self-supervised learning head
+4. Visualization for attack/counter attack images
+5. Show the contrastive loss for attacked images and repaired images
-4. Perform inference on the adversarial dataset
+6. Perform inference on the adversarial dataset
+7. Discussion

 ----------------------------